 When most people think of heartworm, they think of a disease that only affects dogs.
 In reality, heartworm disease can also affect cats, although less frequently.

 Internal parasites can affect both cats and dogs.
 Examples of internal parasites include tapeworms, roundworms, whipworms, hookworms and protozoa like toxoplasma and cryptosporidia.
-Internal parasites can be detected by testing an animal’s stool with a fecal flotation test (also called a fecal float).
+Internal parasites can be detected by testing an animal’s stool with a fecal flotation test (also called a fecal float) and fecal antigen testing.
 It’s important to test for internal parasites because they can be transmitted to other pets and some can even spread to people.
 Fortunately, current parasite treatments are very effective.

 5. Screening blood tests